 As image bearers of a relational God, human beings are designed to be connected to others.
 The SCS HOUSE system exists to accomplish two simple goals: Build community and positively influence the student experience at SCS.
 All students need to feel accepted and safe and will experience this in a positive and caring community.We want our students to know that they are part of something, are valuable, and are appreciated.
 The importance of this cannot be overstated.
 By building this system to incorporate cross-grade level HOUSES, we are striving to build a stronger sense of belonging and togetherness.
 Our desire is that the community that grows at SCS encourages our students to engage in a deeper and more meaningful way, creating an environment on campus and in the classrooms that students want to be part of.
 Ultimately, our prayer is that students internalize what they learn through involvement in their HOUSES and apply that knowledge and experience to the greater community they live in.

 Each student in grades 9-12 will be placed in one of 6 different HOUSES: Bighorn, Cutthroat, Grizzly, Osprey, Timberwolf, and Whitetail.
 Each HOUSE will be led by two student leaders and at least one Faculty member.
 Student leaders are chosen, annually, by a committee of faculty and staff.
-In time, our plan is to expand the HOUSE system to include 7th and 8th grade students.

 HOUSE meetings are meetings in which students get to know the members of their HOUSE, play games with only their house members, and discuss ways to foster community in the school.
 HOUSE Rallies are competitions between the HOUSES designed to encourage House spirit.
 HOUSES earn points for winning these events that go toward the HOUSE totals.
 A HOUSE Cup Winner will be crowned at the end of the year.